 Fertilizing Tifway Bermuda

-- Apply between 4 and 6 pounds of nitrogen per 1000 square feet annually, during the growing season.
+- Apply between 2 and 4 pounds of nitrogen per 1000 square feet annually, during the growing season.
 Select a fertilizer that is labeled for use on Bermudagrass lawns.
 Do not apply fertilizer to wet turf to avoid burning.
 Too much fertility will result in a thatchy and unhealthy lawn.

 - Read about How to Calculate Fertilizer Rates.

-- Apply weed control products that are specifically labeled for Bermuda grass.
-Apply weed control according to the table below.
+- Apply weed control products that are specifically labeled for Bermuda lawns.
+Apply pre-emergent weed control according to the table below.
 Read and follow all label directions.

-- For assistance with weed identification and pest control contact your nursery/garden center, landscaper, or State cooperative extension service agent.
+- For assistance with weed identification and pest control contact your nursery/garden center, landscaper, local Cooperative Extension Service agent, or browse our Weed of the Month section.

 Additional Tifway Bermuda Maintenance